s-t-a-n/libft-criterion-unit-test/README.md

 3. After each error that is displayed by Criterion you will see a line number which corresponds to the line on which the test failed
 ### Options
-1. set 'PART2_PROTECT_CHECK' to 1 if you want to check whether your Part 2(substr, split, etc.) are overprotected.
+1. set 'PART2_PROTECT_CHECK' to 1 in 'criterion_libft.c' if you want to check whether your Part 2(substr, split, etc.) are overprotected.
 ### TO DO
 1. add ft_put.. functions
 2. add vastly bigger strings to check proper datatype usage